Things to do in Findhorn

 - Bird Hide

 Findhorn beach is a popular destination, especially on a summer’s day.
 There is a large car parking area in the dunes at the top end of the village.
 Head to the side away from the boatyard and you will find a long sandy beach with beach huts.
 This area marks one end of Burghead Bay.
 Take heed of the signs about where not to swim as there are strong currents.
 There are good toilet facilities in the car park.
+There are places to eat at Findhorn Marina and in the village.

 The Findhorn Foundation

 The Findhorn Community is a thriving spiritual community based on the outskirts of the village.
 It was founded in the early 1960s and is recognised as an important eco-village and retreat.
 Hundreds of people from around the world have spent time there.
 There’s an interesting walking tour, which is a good introduction to the ethos behind the community and dispels some of the myths.
 Look out for the Barrel House and varieties of eco houses.
 There is often entertainment at the Universal Hall, which attracts diverse shows as well as big names in music and comedy.
+The caravan site is very popular with a range of static caravans for hire.

 Moray Art Centre